 Fixed limit cash games work a little differently compared to that of no limit and pot limit.
-As a result your bankroll requirements will adjust as a result.
-It’s recommended that, as a rule, you need 400 big bets for a limit to be comfortably bankrolled.
+As a result, your bankroll requirements will need to be adjusted accordingly.
+It’s recommended that you can afford 400 big bets for a limit to be comfortably bankrolled.

 So to play 50c/$1 you would need a bankroll of $400.

 With large scale MTT’s it’s tough to put an exact number on how many buy ins you should have behind you.
-Due to the massive variance swings that you can encounter whilst playing tournaments, your bankroll needs to be much larger.
-It’s advised that you use around 1% of your bankroll per tournament buy in.
+Due to the massive variance swings that you can encounter whilst playing tournaments your bankroll needs to be much larger, so it is advised that you use around 1% of your bankroll per tournament buy in.

 Sit and go’s are a little easier to determine how many you need per level.
 You should be looking to have around 40 buy ins for each level.
-So for a $10 sit and go’s, your bank roll should be around $400.
+So for a $10 sit and go your bankroll should be around $400.

 Professional Players’ Bankroll

-Professionals need to treat their bankroll a little differently than that of a recreational player.
-Due to the fact poker is likely their main (and sometimes only) source of income, it’s imperative that they treat their bankroll with a lot of respect.
+Professionals need to treat their bankroll a little differently than the recreational player.
+Due to the fact that poker is likely their main (and sometimes only) source of income, it’s imperative that they treat their bankroll with a lot of respect.
 At the end of the day, it’s the difference between having a job and becoming unemployed.

-It’s going to be highly likely that a professional will need to skim their living expenses off the top of their bankroll for each month.
-This can have a severe effect if for example; they have a couple of losing months in a row.
+It’s going to be highly likely that a professional will need to skim their living expenses off the top of their bankroll each month.
+This can have a severe effect if, for example, they have a couple of losing months in a row.
 Off just a 30 buy in bankroll their roll could become crushed, if not wiped out in a very short period of time.

 It’s recommended that most pro’s have at least 100 buy ins for a level before moving up to that stake.
-Whilst this may seem high, it will provide a cushion for those days, weeks or months when things just simply don’t go your way.
+Whilst this may seem high, it will provide a cushion for those days, weeks, or even months when things just don’t go your way.

 Heads Up and Shorthanded Adjustments